yoon-zh/yoonzh.com/posts/stm.md

 - Code profiling, memory management, and power/performance tradeoffs

 ### Final Project
 Integrate vision, motor control, and trajectory systems into your robot.
+Navigate through the gym field, detect and hit targets with 80% accuracy.

 ***